Is this the programme you're looking for?

 The study programme in a nutshell

-This specialisation examines the driving forces behind urban change, from economic transformations and technological innovation to social inequality and governance challenges.
-Students explore key topics such as urban planning and governance, land and housing policies, the digitalisation of cities, and the dynamics of urban innovation.
-Through a combination of theoretical frameworks, case studies, and practical applications, students gain insights into how cities evolve and how policies and interventions can shape more equitable urban futures.
+This specialisation examines the driving forces behind urban transformations, from economic transformations and technological innovation to social inequality and governance challenges.
+Students explore key topics such as urban planning and governance, land and housing policies, financialisation, the digitalisation of cities, and the dynamics of urban innovation.
+Through a combination of current theories, case studies, and practical applications, students gain insights into how cities transform and how policies and interventions can contribute to more equitable urban futures.

 What you will learn